-The staff members that work at crisis pregnancy centers are usually religious (Catholic or Christian), but there are some crisis pregnancy centers that are run by non-religious staff members.
+The staff members that work at crisis pregnancy centers are usually religious (Catholic or Christian), but some crisis pregnancy centers are run by non-religious staff members.
 Whatever your beliefs are, you won’t be denied services.
 The staff members are often volunteers that have been trained to assist women and their babies.
 Staff members that work at the crisis pregnancy center that you want to go to should have these qualities:

 The Stigma That Crisis Pregnancy Centers Face

 If you look up crisis pregnancy centers on any internet search engine, then you’ll most likely find a plethora of negative articles about crisis pregnancy centers.
 Why?
 Pro-abortion groups and people who want expectant mothers to know that abortion is also an option to choose when facing an unexpected pregnancy believe that crisis pregnancy centers spread biased information.